WordPress/gutenberg/packages/compose/README.md

 -   _text_ `string | (() => string)`: The text to copy.
 Use a function if not already available and expensive to compute.
 -   _onSuccess_ `Function`: Called when to text is copied.
+-   _container_ `Element=`: The container in which the copy action will be performed.
+Useful when there are active focus traps, like when using modal components.

 _Returns_